matdombrock/Tidalua/README.md

 - ❓ Windows

 # Building
+## External Build Dependencies
+- `curl`
+- `tar`
+- `make`
+- `cmake`
+- `clang` or `gcc`

+## First Build
-Initialise the build environment.
+Initialize the build environment.
 This script downloads and sets up the necessary dependencies and builds the project.
 ```bash
 ./init.sh
 ```

-Once the project has been initalised you can rebuild it with:
+Once the project has been initialized you can rebuild it with:
 ```bash
 ./build.sh
 ```